AdTracc/AdTracc/README.md

+**AD TRACKING IS OFFICIALLY AGAINST MINEHUT'S RULES, DO NOT USE, THIS REPOSITORY WILL NO LONGER BE MAINTAINED**

 # Running the bot

 Please note, we **will not** provide official support for self hosting this bot.
 It was never intented to be used for a single server and was built for our specific purpose.